3 Steps To Make And Complete TO DO List

 3. 5 means 5 Easy Tasks which should be last on your To-Do list and the time assigned should be when you are low on your energy.
 In general the evening time.
 It makes sure that if some task into your To-Do is left out it will be an easy or small task.

-2. Tasks which should be according to 135 Formula and tasks should be planned as per daily focus.
-The sample weekly schedule is below.
+2. Tasks which should be according to 135 Formula.
+Further, these we need to plan as per daily focus.
+The sample weekly schedule is following:

 Now, You know the three secrets, but few more points need to be considered which are:

-1. Do it with the help of diaries, organizers, Mobile applications so, that you do not forget.
+1. Firstly, do it with the help of diaries, organizers, Mobile applications so, that you do not forget.

-2. Keep it in a place where it is in front of you so, that you are reminded of it every time.
+2. Secondly, keep it in a place where it is in front of you so, that you are reminded of it every time.

-3. Do one task at a time and avoid multitasking for proper focus.
+3. Finally, do one task at a time and avoid multitasking for proper focus.

 NOW YOU KNOW ALL SO GO ON DO YOUR STUFFS